 Phil Edwards (Philly planes) – traditional 18th-century wooden-bodied woodworking hand planes, using beech and Sheffield high carbon steel.
 Full time maker.

-Thomas Flinn & Co. – based in Sheffield.
-There are three skilled craftspeople in the plane department, but this is geared to industrial, factory-style production.
+Thomas Flinn & Co, Sheffield – there are three skilled craftspeople in the plane department, but this is geared to industrial, factory-style production.